 Where a witness is required to appear at a hearing, some or all of the travel, accommodation and/or meal arrangements and expenses may be arranged and paid for by the Commission.

-Where no expenses are arranged and met by the Commission, a witness appearing at a hearing is entitled to be paid an allowance for travel, accommodation and meals.
-Details of these entitlements can be found in s 93 of the NACC Act and regs 6, 7 and 8 of the National Anti Corruption Commission Regulations 2023 (Regulations).
+If no expenses have been arranged and met by the Commission, a witness appearing at a hearing is entitled to be paid an allowance for travel, accommodation and meals.
+Details of these entitlements can be found in s 93 of the NACC Act and regs 6, 7 and 8 of the National Anti-Corruption Commission Regulations 2023 (Regulations).